MakuwaDev/UW-Projects/Year2/Web Application Development/Task1/translated/lab1.md

-# Organizational

-Deadline: this assignment is pass/fail (YES/NO) and must be submitted during the second or third lab session to the instructor leading the class.

-This assignment requires Python.
-You may not know Python at all yet.
-At the end of this page, you will find some useful information.

 # Task

 In this assignment, you need to write a program that prepares a static website and publishes it “on the internet”.